ColleagueRiley/Cocoa-in-Pure-C/README.md

 ## Overview
 A quick overview of the topics the article will cover

-1) The Basics of using Objective-C in Pure C
+1) The Basics of Using Objective-C in Pure C
 2) Defining Cocoa Types
 3) Creating a Basic Cocoa Window